marta-opalinska/Tactico/README.md

 float overdriveVoltage_LRA = 2.5;
 // LRA actuator resonant frequency (can be found in the datasheet) int resonantFrequency_LRA = 170;
-// optional - custom name will be prited alongside logs refering to the
+// optional - custom name will be printed alongside logs referring  to the
 // actuator
 std::string customName_LRA = "myLRA_1";